peteroupc/CBOR/docs/PeterO.DataUtilities.md

 The Unicode code point at the current position.
 Returns -1 if  <i>index</i>
  is less than 0, or is the string's length or greater.
 Returns a value as specified under  <i>surrogateBehavior</i>
- if the previous character is an unpaired surrogate code point.
+ if the previous character is an unpaired surrogate code point. <b>NOTE:</b> If the return value is 65536 (0x10000) or greater, this indicates a supplemental code point that takes up two  `char` s rather than one.

 <b>Exceptions:</b>